Indian farmers trim gold purchases, threatening rebound in global prices

 By Rajendra Jadhav

-SHINGAVE NAIK, India Gold demand in the world's biggest consumer India risks falling for a second straight year in 2015, as millions of Indian farmers hit by erratic weather and falling commodity prices trim gold purchases.
+SHINGAVE NAIK, India, April 9 Gold demand in the world's biggest consumer India risks falling for a second straight year in 2015, as millions of Indian farmers hit by erratic weather and falling commodity prices trim gold purchases.

-Nearly two-thirds of India's gold demand comes from rural areas where jewelry is a traditional store of wealth for millions who have no access to the formal banking system.
+Nearly two-thirds of India's gold demand comes from rural areas where jewellery is a traditional store of wealth for millions who have no access to the formal banking system.

 "Demand could drop to 700 tonnes.
 There is a liquidity crunch in rural areas," Prithviraj Kothari, vice president of India Bullion & Jewellers' Association, told Reuters.

-"Instead of buying new jewelry, many farmers are exchanging old ornaments for new."
+"Instead of buying new jewellery, many farmers are exchanging old ornaments for new."

 But unseasonal rains destroyed his onion crop and forced him instead to pledge his existing family gold to repay a loan.